ctds-usyd/2017-07-03-resbaz-webscraping/README.md

 The Library Carpentry module '[Web Scraping for Librarians](http://data-lessons.github.io/library-webscraping/)' is maintained by [Belinda Weaver](https://github.com/weaverbel) and [Thomas Guignard](https://github.com/timtomch).

+This workshop extends from and substantially modifies the workshop originally by Thomas Guignard.
+These extensions were the work of [Joel Nothman](https://github.com/jnothman) at the Sydney Informatics Hub, a Core Research Facility of the University of Sydney.

+This was presented at ResBaz Sydney 2017.
+See the presented version at: https://ctds-usyd.github.io/2017-07-03-resbaz-webscraping/

 ## Background

 Library Carpentry is a software skills training programme aimed at library and information